 I did as I was told and sat down next to Rei as we landed.
 From what I could tell, Dezner was a very green planet, like nothing I've ever seen before.
 It was like finding a huge oasis in the middle of dark space.

-We landed in a very remote area, with no sign of life nearby.
+We landed in a very remote area at the edge of a treeline, with no sign of life nearby.
 Tammy opened the cargo bay doors and we got out of the ship to walk around.
 Everywhere, everything was green.
 There were trees, bushes, plants and grass.
-It was truly a beautiful sight seeing so many different, natural life-forms living in harmony on the planet.
+It was truly a beautiful sight seeing so many different, natural life-forms living in untouched, peaceful harmony on the planet.

 "I found something!"
 Rei shouted and then took off through the brush.